geodynamics/aspect/doc/sphinx/parameters/Solver_20parameters.md

 **Pattern:** [Integer range 0...2147483647 (inclusive)]

 **Documentation:** This sets the maximum number of iterations used in the expensive Stokes solver.
-If this value is set too low for the size of the problem, the Stokes solver will not converge and return an error message pointing out that the user didn't allow a sufficiently large number of iterations for the iterative solver to converge.
+If this value is set too low for the size of the problem, the Stokes solver will not converge and return an error message pointing out that the user didn&rsquo;t allow a sufficiently large number of iterations for the iterative solver to converge.

 (parameters:Solver_20parameters/Stokes_20solver_20parameters/Number_20of_20cheap_20Stokes_20solver_20steps)=
 ### __Parameter name:__ Number of cheap Stokes solver steps